 Many simple building projects don’t need planning permission.
 But you do need permission for most new buildings, and for various other projects.
-Converting a house to flats, replacement windows that are very different to the old ones, and illuminated signs are just a few examples.

 Check your local planning authority